making people listen

 The Case of the Disappearing Case

-I’m through Customs and Passports and on my way to my final destination.
-I walk out of the lift and realize I’ve left my suitcase behind.
+I'm through Customs and Passports and on my way to my final destination.
+I've already walked out of the lift when I realize I’ve left my suitcase behind.
 I turn round to get it but the lift doors have already closed and the lift has gone.
 I freeze as the emptiness sets in.
 The lift has gone, my bag in it.
-I’m bagless and liftless.
+I'm bagless and liftless.
 Where has it gone I wonder?
 Where have they both gone?

 Look and say